AkiKurisu/AkiFramework/README.md

 ## Features

 [Events](./Docs/Events.md) ⚡
-> Dynamic and contextual event handling based on UIElements.Events
+> A powerful event solution for dynamic and contextual event handling ported from UIElement

 [React](./Docs/React.md) 🔗
-> A simpler rx solution based on UniRx
+> A simpler rx solution simplified from UniRx

 ## Reference